Cookizz/AlertDialog-Fast-Styling-for-Android/README.md

           	<item name="android:textSize">14sp</item>
          </style>

-  2. Apply your style (here is called `AlertDialogFastStyling`) to your `android.support.v7.app.AlertDialog` component.
-The following samples are available for testing and their insets show the visual mappings to `AlertDialogFastStyling`.
+  2. Use `AlertDialogFastStyling` while building `AlertDialog` component.
+The following samples are available for testing and their insets show the visual mappings to style items in `AlertDialogFastStyling`.

   ##### Confirm Dialog